T-Lak/N-Queens-Solver/README.md

 - 📌 Applying the approach to other combinatorial optimization problems.

 ---
 ✨ **Contributions welcome!** Feel free to fork and enhance this project.

+---

+## License
+This project is licensed under the MIT License.